ChickenProp/chickenprop.github.com/drafts/hindley-milner.md

 There's an interesting thing about the system I just described: it may or may not be Turing complete.

 The problem is that there's no specified way of doing recursion.
+A function can't call itself, and it can't call any other function that can call it.

-But the initial set of variables may include a fixed-point combinator.
+But a [fixed-point combinator](https://en.wikipedia.org/wiki/Fixed-point_combinator) allows recursion, and might be included in the initial set of variables.
 Failing that, the proper recursive types can be used to define one.
+(Elm and Haskell [allow us](http://rosettacode.org/wiki/Y_combinator) to define such types[^brag].)

+[^brag]: Minor brag: I myself contributed the Elm implementation on that page.

 Failing both of those, we can introduce a new kind of expression

     $$ \frac{x : μ ⇒ a \sim μ \quad x : \bar{μ} ⇒ b \sim μ'}
             {(\mathtt{letrec}\ x = a\ \mathtt{in}\ b) \sim μ'}. $$

 This is much the same as `let`, but makes the variable `x = a` available when evaluating `a`.
-(But it's only available as a *monotype* when evaluating `a`, and still doesn't get generalised to a polytype until evaluating `b`.)
+It's only available as a monotype when evaluating `a`, and still doesn't get generalised to a polytype until evaluating `b`.

-(Elm and Haskell provide `letrec` as `let` and don't provide simple `let` at all.
-They also allow us to define the types that let us [define](http://rosettacode.org/wiki/Y_combinator) a fixed-point combinator[^brag].)
+(Elm and Haskell provide `letrec` as `let` and don't provide simple `let` at all.)

-[^brag]: Minor brag: I myself contributed the Elm implementation on that page.

 But if an HM language doesn't provide the appropriate variables or types, and doesn't implement `letrec` or something similar, it won't be Turing complete.
 Legibility gain, expressivity cost.